-Liberal Senators Release Amendments to the Conservative Censorship BillPublished on 18 July 2008 News Releases by Senator Francis Fox (retired), Wilfred Moore (retired)
+Liberal Senators Release Amendments to the Conservative Censorship BillPublished on 18 July 2008 News & Photos by Senator Francis Fox (retired), Wilfred Moore (retired)

 Ottawa, June 18, 2008 – Senators Francis Fox and Wilfred Moore today made public the amendments that Liberal Senators intend to introduce when the Standing Senate Committee on Banking, Trade and Commerce proceeds to the Clause by Clause examination of Bill C-10.

 “Witnesses from all segments of the film industry including producers, writers, directors, and actors as well as civil liberties groups have all agreed that Bill C-10, in its current form, would have a devastating impact on the Canadian film industry.
 This view was reinforced by financial institutions, municipalities, and labour groups,” said Senator Fox.
 “By making these amendments public at this time, those concerned about Bill C-10 will have the opportunity to review and comment on these proposals before they are voted on.”

 The changes proposed by Senators Fox and Moore would:

 1. Remove the power for the Minister of Heritage to refuse tax credits based on ‘public policy’ or to issue guidelines about film content, while at the same time safeguarding the right to deny funds when the production itself is contrary to the Criminal Code;